The Round Tower

 Located today on one of the city center's busy shopping streets, it's easy to escape the crowds and walk up the wide spiral path to the top of the tower.
 In fact, it's like stepping back in time as you walk up the wide spiral path that, if you believe the stories, a Russian Tsar once rode up on a horse.

-Christian IV built the tower in the early 17th century at a time when Denmark was famous for its astronomical achievements thanks to the astronomer Tycho Brahe.
+King Christian IV built the tower in the early 17th century at a time when Denmark was famous for its astronomical achievements thanks to the astronomer Tycho Brahe.
 After Brahe's death in 1601, the King built the tower as a way to continue Brahe's research.

 Today, the observatory is still used by amateur astronomers and many visitors and is the oldest functioning observatory in Europe.
 It's right at the top of the tower, accessed via a spiral walk.
 The observatory is encircled by an outdoor platform offering magnificent views of the old part of Copenhagen.